isalau/COP5615_Project4_Twitter/proj4/README.md

 [x] if yes; ask user for password<br>
 [x] passed password check: ask again if they want to delete<br>
 [x] if yes; terminate account from the supervisor<br>
-BUG: Not returning form terminate<br>
+BUG: Not returning from terminate<br>
 [] if yes; exit application<br>
 [x] if no; go back to main menu<br>
 [] after failed password 3 attempts they have to wait 24 hours until they can try to delete again<br>